Varunastra (torpedo): Thermal Heavy Weight Torpedo Shakti

 Shakti heavyweight torpedo uses thermal propulsion technology in contrast to the Varunastra torpedo which uses electric propulsion.
 The torpedo employs monopropellant fuel, which allows combustion to take place without aerial oxygen, and a pumpjet.
 Its propulsion unit generates 400 kW of power for faster acceleration.
 A newer propulsion unit is under development which will be producing 500 kW of power .It can operate at a maximum depth of 600 m, a maximum speed of 60 kn.
-The first image emerged publicly in Twitter on 9 June 2023 which hinted that the torpedo is going sea trials.
+The first image emerged publicly in Twitter on 9 June 2023 which hinted that the torpedo is undergoing sea trials.
+The Torpedo is expected to be used on India's P-77 and S5 class submarines, as well as older Sindhugosh class.

 Electronic Heavy Weight Torpedo Takshak

 Takshak torpedo is the advanced version of the Varunastra torpedo which employs an electric battery for propulsion.
 It has a length of 6.4 m which is shorter from the previous variant, enabling to be launched from submarines.
+The torpedo had a range of 40 km and maximum depth of 400 m.
+Takshak uses a “swim-out” launch system, which launches torpedoes without compressed air and minimises acoustic signature during launch.
 It also features ring laser gyro inertial navigation system (RLG INS) as well as GPS/NavIC-based guidance.
 Takshak has 2 variants: submarine-launched with optical fiber guidance and ship-launched with autonomous guidance.
-The torpedo, as of May 2024, is ready for sea trials with the Indian Navy which will pave way for induction for deployment.
+By May 2024, the torpedo was ready for sea trials with the Indian Navy which would pave way for its induction and deployment.

-On 30 December 2024, the Indian Ministry of Defence (MoD) signed a contract, worth ₹877 crore, with the French Naval Group to integrate DRDO developed Electronic Heavy Weight Torpedo Takshak (EHWT) on Kalvari-Class submarines.
+On 30 December 2024, the Indian Ministry of Defence (MoD) signed a contract, worth ₹877 crore, with the French Naval Group to integrate DRDO developed Electronic Heavy Weight Torpedo Takshak (EHWT) on Kalvari-class submarines.
+The guidance software of the torpedo will be integrated with the Submarine Tactical Integrated Combat System (SUBTICS) of the Kalvari submarines.

+The torpedo trials from the class of submarines is expected before the end of 2026, as of April 2026.
+The trial campaign will begin with dry and wet trials in harbour to ensure that the torpedo can be launched without damage to the submarine's sensors and external surface.
+If successful, it will be followed by trials using live warheads by 2027 on decommissioned ships or underwater targets.

+A Wire Guided Heavy Weight Torpedo (WGHWT) is also under development with the DRDO as of 2026.
+It is a submarine launched torpedo with high speeds.
+WGHWT and EHWT could be different designations for the same design.
+The first production grade was delivered by BDL from its Hyderabad facility to NSTL's Visakhapatnam unit on 25 April 2026.